osgi/bindex/README.md

 		void close();
 	}

-We expect that in the vast majority of cases, the resource in question will be a bundle, i.e. a JAR file.
-Therefore the `getManifest`, `listChildren` and `getChild` methods are provided as optimisations so that each analyzer does not need to re-parse the JAR file.
+We expect that in the majority of cases the resource will be an OSGi bundle, and therefore a JAR file.
+Therefore we provide the `getManifest`, `listChildren` and `getChild` methods as optimisations, so that every analyzer does not need to re-parse the JAR contents.
 If the resource does not contain a `META-INF/MANIFEST.MF` then `getManifest` will return `null`.
 If the resource is not a "compound" resource such as a JAR or ZIP then `listChildren` and `getChild` will return `null` for all input values.

-Access to the underlying content of the file is always available through the `getStream` method but this should be considered an expensive operation that should only be called when the data required is not available from the properties, manifest or children.
+Access to the underlying content of the file is always available through the `getStream` method but this should be treated as an expensive operation that should only be called when the data required is not otherwise available from the properties, manifest or children.

 Example Analyzer
 ----------------